aifriend/real_state_price_prediction/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── pyproject.toml   <- The requirements file for reproducing the analysis environment with poetry │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.